10 BEST Blue Mountains Lookouts You Can Drive Right Up To

 Not everyone wants to hike at least an hour to see a one of the lookouts in Blue Mountains.
 If you’re short on time or you just want to go and check out some amazing lookouts without having to go to much effort, here’s some of the best views in Blue Mountains in NSW you can drive right up to.

 Best of all, you don’t need a 4×4 to get to any of the 10 Blue Mountains lookouts we mention in this post!
-If you don’ have a car, pick up a car from the cheapest car hire in Sydney from here.
-Before you ask, it would be a mission to try and organise public transport to most of the spots mentioned.
+If you are looking for a couple of Blue Mountains walking tracks, check out our 30 Best Blue Mountains Walks Guide.

 1. Blackheath Lookout